 - Joint injury.

-If you’ve suffered any of these injuries, don’t wait to reach out to our Denver medical lawsuit attorneys now.
+If you have suffered any of these injuries, do not wait to reach out to our Denver medical lawsuit attorneys now.

 Anesthesia awareness is the term used to describe what happens to a patient when they regain consciousness during surgery, often because of an insufficient dose of anesthesia or as a result of hospital equipment error.
-This can occur even when the patient is still paralyzed and unable to communicate that they’re aware, because the medications that induce paralysis are different from those that cause sedation.
+This can occur even when the patient is still paralyzed and unable to communicate that they are aware because the medications that induce paralysis are different from those that cause sedation.